Grokzen/redis-py-cluster/docs/index.rst

 Welcome to redis-py-cluster's documentation!
 ============================================

-This project is a port of `redis-rb-cluster` by antirez, with alot of added functionality.
+This project is a port of `redis-rb-cluster` by antirez, with a lot of added functionality.
 The original source can be found at https://github.com/antirez/redis-rb-cluster.

 The source code is `available on github`_.